APPIAN-PET/APPIAN/CONTRIBUTING.md

 A member of the development team will review your changes to confirm that they can be merged into the main codebase.

+## Adding PET quantification models

+APPIAN has been designed to facilitate the additition of new models for PET quantification.
+Here's how to add your model to APPIAN:

+### 1 Add model to Tracer_Kinetic

+In the Tracer_Kinetic directory, create a new python file called quant_method_<your-model-name>.py.

+### 2 Format of "quant_method_<your-model-name>.py"
+For examples of how to format the "quant_method_<your-model-name>.py", here is an exmaple of a [voxelwise][link_voxel] model and here is an [ROI-based][link_roi] model.

+#### 2.1 Import template
+The "quant_method_<your-model-name>.py" file must import the "Tracer_Kinetic/quantification_template.py" module, which contains the basic template for Nipype nodes for performing PET quantification.

+#### 2.2 Set variables
+Next, the "quant_method_<your-model-name>.py" file requires 4 variables : in_file_format, out_file_format, reference, and voxelwise. <in_file_format> and <out_file_format> define the the formats of the inputs and outputs to the PET quantification algorithm.
+For example, if you wish to implement one of the [voxelwise][link_voxel] models from the [Turku PET Centre][link_turku]--which use the ECAT format--then you would set these variables as :

+    in_file_format="ECAT"
+    out_file_format="ECAT"

+As another example, if you wish to use an [ROI-based][link_roi] method then the variables would be:

+    in_file_format="ECAT"
+    out_file_format="DFT"

+The "DFT" format is set because the [Turku][link_turku] algorithms will save the results out ROI-based methods as a [".dft"][link_dft] file.
+You can also stick to implementing models in using the default MINC files for input and output as follows:

+    in_file_format="MINC"
+    out_file_format="MINC"

+#### 2.3 Setup classes

+Next, the <reference> variable is a boolean (True/False) that specifies whether the model uses a reference region (3D volume, defined in the quantification label file) or a reference TAC (defined as a [".dft"][link_dft]).
+Set to "False" if your model does not require some sort of reference, e.g., SUV.

+Finally, the <voxelwise> variable specifies whether the model is "voxelwise" or "ROI-based".
+Set to "True" for voxelwise analysis and "False" for ROI-based analysis.

+The "quant_method_<your-model-name>.py" file requires that you set up 3 classes.

+    class quantInput(MINCCommandInputSpec):

+    class quantOutput(TraitedSpec):

+    class quantCommand(quantificationCommand):

+The "quantInput" and "quantOutput" function is where you define the inputs and outputs to your model based on ["traits"][link_traits].
+It is very important to note that the input PET file and output parametric file must be called "in_file" and "out_file", respectively.
+The "quantCommand" inherits from the template in "Tracer_Kinetic/quantification_template.py" and requires that you define two attributes: <\_cmd> and <\_suffix>.
+The <\_cmd> variable defines the function that will be run in the command line.
+The <\_suffix> variable is the suffix that will be appended to the input PET file to create the output file name. <\_suffix> should be the same as <your-model-name>.

+For more information on input specification and traits, check out the [Nipype documentation][link_nipype].

+#### 2.4 Check & assign user options

+The last thing the "quant_method_<your-model-name>.py" file needs is a function that will be used to assign variables to the PET quantification node based on user inputs:

+        def check_options(tkaNode, opts):

+The variable <opts> stores user inputs.
+The function <check_options> checks if certain options have been specified by the user and assigns them to the node.
+For example:

+       if opts.tka_LC != None: tkaNode.inputs.LC=opts.tka_LC

+If your model requires options that are not yet defined in APPIAN, you can add it to the "Launcher.py" file.
+The Launcher.py file uses the standard [Python argument parser][link_argparse].

 ## APPIAN coding style guide

 Whenever possible, instances of Nodes and Workflows should use the same names